Corporate Governance 2019 in Turkey

 - information on the members of the committees formed within the structure of the board of directors, the meeting frequency of these committees, the evaluation of the board of directors regarding the working principles including the conducted activities and the efficiency of the committees; and

 - number of meetings of the board of directors in a year and attendance of the members of board of directors to these meetings.

 The annual report shall be published so that the public can access the complete and accurate information with respect to the activities of the corporation.
 Additionally, the nomination committee that is mandatory in listed companies regularly evaluates the structure and productivity of the board of directors and submits its advice regarding possible amendments in this respect to the board of directors.

-In non-listed companies, a similar annual activity report is also annually prepared by the board including information on management, activities of the company and related important developments, financial status, risk assessment, etc, and submitted to the GA meeting.
+In non-listed companies, a similar annual activity report and affiliation report (necessary for group companies) are also annually prepared by the board including information on management, activities of the company and related important developments, financial status, risk assessment, etc, and submitted to the GA meeting.

 The shareholders discuss the activities of the board and decide on the release of the board members’ liabilities in the annual general meeting.
 This is one of the non-transferable duties of the general assembly (TCC, article 408).

 Are the corporate charter and by-laws of companies publicly available?
 If so, where?

 The AOA of a company and any amendments thereto must be registered in the relevant trade registry and announced in the Turkish Trade Registry Gazette as of its incorporation.
 Further, the AOA of a company that is obliged to launch a website (see question 36) is also announced on the company website.
 According to the CGP, the AOA of a company must also be published on the company’s website (CGP, article 2.1.1).

 What information must companies publicly disclose?
 How often must disclosure be made?